 We are studying how we can ‘read’ test strips for chlorine, pH, alkalinity and hardness using machine learning to help improve the accuracy of citizen monitoring.
-We’re looking to create a reference library of thousands of photos so that we can make the model as accurate as possible.
-We’re looking for volunteers from across Ontario to help us!
+We’re looking to test our algorithm with your photos.
+We need volunteers from across Ontario to help us!

-For the first phase of this research, we are looking for volunteers to test 8 times over 4 weeks in two locations.
+For the second phase of this research, we’re looking for volunteers to test 8 times over 4 weeks in two locations.
+We’re also trying to understand how testing the water can change out relationship with it.
+To be eligible, you need be in Ontario and record your observations on a smartphone.

 How it will work: